andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 By the end of this section, my goal is to demonstrate the role of `weak` references.

 When class instances depend on each other, that is, they both hold a reference to one another, it can be said that the instances are mutually dependent.
-Sometimes, the dependence isn&#8217;t required &#8211; in these cases, it makes sense for one instance to exist without a reference to the other, and vice-versa.
+Sometimes, the dependence isn't required – in these cases, it makes sense for one instance to exist without a reference to the other, and vice-versa.

 If we were talking database cardinality, we might say that the relationship is 0:1 both ways.

-An example is always nice to have before us &#8211; This past week, a tornado hit a zoo here in Oklahoma, and a few exotic animals escaped, so the theme is on my mind.
+An example is always nice to have before us – This past week, a tornado hit a zoo here in Oklahoma, and a few exotic animals escaped, so the theme is on my mind.

 In a zoo, an `Animal` lives in an `Exhibit`.
 Sometimes `Exhibits` may be vacant.
 They could be cleaning it, or the `Animal` that lived there is sick or being moved, or a tornado hits it, etc.